Jus-Be/orin-ayo/README.md

 Orin Ayo is an Arranger/Looper Controller.

-It was originally developed to turn a Guitar Hero game controller HID device into a chord based MIDI controller for an arranger keyboard, module, looper, device or application.
-It lets you play chords and control the arranger or looper with the buttons on a Guitar Hero games controller.
+It was originally developed to turn a guitar games controller HID device into a chord based MIDI controller for an arranger keyboard, module, looper, device or application.
+It lets you play chords and control the arranger or looper with the buttons on a gutar games controller.

 https://github.com/Jus-Be/orin-ayo/assets/110731/cd309c44-3d11-4fe2-b19d-0ca406c18fa5